 APPLICATIONS OF NEURAL NETWORKS IN MEDICAL IMAGING

-In the health field, artificial intelligence is widely used in medical imaging, as it allows a better characterization and a faster identification of metastases that can improve the outcomes of therapies.
+In the health field, artificial intelligence is widely used in medical imaging, as it allows a better characterisation and a faster identification of metastases that can improve the outcomes of therapies.
 In particular, deep learning techniques are mostly used for those aspects related to medical imaging, which will be analysed below.

 CLASSIFICATION OF EXAMS AND IMAGES

 One of the first uses of deep learning algorithms in medical imaging is the classification of images.
 Usually there is a certain number of images as inputs and a single diagnostic variable in the output (presence / absence of the disease).
 As for datasets, they are much more restricted in medical imaging than computer vision in general (hundreds / thousands of samples against millions).
 For this reason, the transfer learning technique is often used, which basically consists in pre-training the neural network to circumvent the data training needs of the programme.
 There are two mostly used transfer learning strategies:

 Both strategies have been used successfully in many cases, although the latter is proving better.

 The classification of an injury means to classify a small part of the medical image, like a cancer in a specific organ.
 To this end, the information about the local injury and overall information on the location of the injury is important.
 In general, generic deep learning algorithms are not suitable for this type of activity, so an approach used in many cases is the multi-stream one.
 Some studies have used concatenated multi-stream networks and a combination of convolutional and recurrent networks, the use of recurrent components helps to make the analysis independent of the image size.